 The next generation of aerospace specialists!

-4,800 aerospace students graduate each year from Québec's six universities, five technical colleges and the École des métiers de l'aérospatiale de Montréal (ÉMAM).
+4,500 aerospace students graduate each year from six universities, five technical colleges and the École des métiers de l’aérospatiale de Montréal (ÉMAM).

 École polytechnique de Montréal is recognized worldwide for the quality of the education it provides.
 It was the first school in Québec to set up an aerospace engineering program.
 Geared to market needs, the program was created to train tomorrow’s engineers, particularly in building new, more environmentally friendly aircraft.

 As an educational and applied research institution specializing in engineering and technology transfer, École de technologie supérieure has consolidated its aerospace teaching and research activities under the AÉROÉTS group.
-It offers a master’s degree in aerospace engineering and is currently setting up a bachelor’s degree program in the same field.
-Thanks to the group’s 48 professors, 70 industry partners and five research chairs, ÉTS is well positioned as an international-calibre school that is able to meet industry needs.
+It offers a master’s degree in aerospace engineering, and the bachelor’s degree program in mechanical engineering allows for a concentration in aerospace.

 École nationale d’aérotechnique is Canada's largest technical education facility specializing in aerospace and the only one in Québec to train technicians in aircraft maintenance, aeronautical construction and avionics.